 However, they are not the only ones beauty treatments that we can carry out to improve your smile, as there are many others that the vast majority of patients are unaware of until we bring them up in the consultation room and that may be of interest to you, who are reading these lines.

-These are the most common and the ones I do on a day-to-day basis in my work.
-Vélez and Lozano:
+These are the most common ones that are usually carried out at Vélez and Lozano:

 Closure of the loopholes